Lifting -- A nonreversible Markov chain Monte Carlo Algorithm: Monte Carlo -- an invaluable method

-In a dynamical Monte Carlo method, one defines a stochastic process on the configuration space of the considered physical system, such that as time goes to infinity the system relaxes to its equilibrium.
-A typical stochastic process used is a Markov chain.
-In this review, we will focus on dynamical Monte Carlo methods utilizing Markov chains, the so-called Markov chain Monte Carlo (MCMC) methods.
-At sufficiently large times, when the system is close enough to equilibrium -- the "numerical experiment" can begin.
-At that point we have means of generating samples from the equilibrium distribution, measuring observables, correlations between observables, estimating the partition function, etc. This stochastic time evolution is only an auxiliary fictitious dynamics, and a lot of work is being done in order to speed up its convergence \cite{turitsyn2011irreversible,2013SakaiHukushima,91Fill,Ferna2011,Diaconis:2000vi,CLP00,2014arXiv1401.8087B}.
-The focus of our article is to show how to modify the stochastic time evolution in order to accelerate the convergence to equilibrium.
-Our intuition stems from hydrodynamics and the mixing in non-equilibrium physics.
-Such analogies will be made below, when we introduce our nonreversible MCMC \cite{turitsyn2011irreversible}.
-In mathematics and computer science literature our kind of nonreversible Markov chains are called "lifted" Markov chains, and we will adopt this jargon as well \cite{CLP00,HS}.
+In statistical physics, we typically work with systems that can occupy exponentially many states (for example, $2^N$ states of $N$ Ising spins and $4^N$ genomic sequences of length $N$).
+Because direct sampling across the enormous phase space is unfeasible, dynamical Monte Carlo algorithms are often the only choice.
+In a dynamical Monte Carlo method, we define a stochastic process on the configuration space of the physical system such that as time goes to infinity, the process relaxes to equilibrium.
+Due to its simplicity and being ``memoryless'' (the time evolution depends only on the present) a common choice for the stochastic process is a \emph{Markov chain}.
+We will focus on dynamical Monte Carlo methods utilizing Markov chains, known as \emph{Markov chain Monte Carlo} methods.
+At sufficiently large times the system will be close enough to equilibrium so that we can compute equilibrium average physical quantities of interest (such as the magnetization in a spin system, spin-spin correlation function, partition function, susceptibility, and conductivity).
+This stochastic time evolution of the Markov chain from an arbitrary initial distribution to the vicinity of the target (equilibrium) distribution is a fictitious auxiliary time evolution, and much work is being done to speed up its convergence.

+The focus of our article is to show how to modify the stochastic time evolution to accelerate the convergence to equilibrium.
+Our intuition stems from hydrodynamics and chaotic mixing.
+We will make use of fluid dynamics analogies when we introduce our nonreversible Markov chain Monte Carlo method.\cite{turitsyn2011irreversible} One way to introduce a nonreversible algorithm is to modify the corresponding reversible Markov chain Monte Carlo by allowing for nonreversible moves over a phase space that has been enlarged from the original one.
+In mathematics and computer science literature, these kinds of nonreversible Markov chain Monte Carlo methods are called \emph{lifted Markov chain Monte Carlo} methods.\cite{CLP00,HS}

-In the next section we will introduce some mathematical definitions and notation.
-Afterward we will describe a very famous variant of the MCMC algorithm family -- the Metropolis-Hastings algorithm, followed by measures of relaxation to equilibrium.
-Finally we will introduce the lifted (nonreversible) MCMC, illustrate it on pertinent examples and conclude with a discussion.
+In Sec.~\ref{sec:pre} we explain the general idea behind dynamical Monte Carlo methods, the relevant mathematical prerequisites, and our notation.
+In Sec.~\ref{sec:mh} we describe a famous variant of the Markov chain Monte Carlo algorithm family -- the Metropolis-Hastings algorithm, followed in Sec.~\ref{sec:converge} by measures of relaxation to equilibrium.
+In Sec.~\ref{sec:lift} we introduce the lifted Markov chain Monte Carlo method.
+We illustrate it with pertinent examples in Sec.~\ref{sec:appl_lifting} and conclude with a discussion in Sec.~\ref{sec:discussion}.
+Suggested problems are given in Sec.~\ref{sec:sugg_problems}.